Injuries While Working from Home May Be Covered by Workers’ Compensation

 Don’t go without workers’ comp benefits just because the work injury occurred at home.
 Call us at 330-792-6611 or contact us online for assistance that starts with a free review of your case.

-How Can I Receive Workers’ Compensation If I Work From Home?
+How Can I Receive Workers’ Compensation If I Work From Home in Ohio?

 You are covered by workers’ compensation insurance based on your employment status – not based on the location where you perform your job.